stnolting/neorv32/README.md

 **TODOs**, features being **planned** and **work-in-progress**.

-:bulb: Feel free to open a [new issue](https://github.com/stnolting/neorv32/issues) or start a [new discussion](https://github.com/stnolting/neorv32/discussions) if you have questions, comments, ideas or bug-fixes.
+:bulb: Feel free to open a [new issue](https://github.com/stnolting/neorv32/issues) or start a [new discussion](https://github.com/stnolting/neorv32/discussions) if you have questions, comments, ideas or if something is not working as expected.
 Check out how to contribute in [`CONTRIBUTE.md`](https://github.com/stnolting/neorv32/blob/master/CONTRIBUTING.md).

 :rocket: Check out the [quick links below](#Getting-Started) or directly jump to the